thenumbernine/SDLLuaJIT-android/README.md

 - right now it just packages the armv7a luajit.  idk even what architecture SDL is on.
 TODO would be public universal one for all archs.
 - automated script in my lua-dist project for auto-generating the Android build files for some particular appname/classname, and auto-package the luajit contents, to auto-build Android apps:
 	- 1) sed all the io.github.thenumbernine.SDLActivity with whatever apk classname for the specific repo
-	- 2) patchelf the Android .so's.
-This might be the hardest until I can remove rpath or find some way to link them without hardcoding them.
 	- 3) setup luajit-args to the init/boostrap file
 	- 4) copy the dist package dir over to the /data/data/app/files/
 - add a text console output, for non-graphics scripts, pipe stdout/stderr into it, and only create the SDL surface upon SDL request.